Clayton Hall Academy: Location

 The school is based around a Grade II listed building referred to as The Old Hall.
 The rest of the school comprises a mixture of buildings dating from 1940 to 2007.

 It is situated in a residential area, on the east of the A519 in the south of Newcastle-under-Lyme, next to the church of St James the Great.

 Academia

 Academic results

 The school has a strong record of academic achievement at GCSE level.
+This is likely due to a strong teaching staff, with James Paxton working at the school for over forty years.

 House System

 The academy has a "House" system with four houses within Clayton Hall: